 Francesca Malfatti, PhD: I am a microbial ecologist and a biogeochemist.
-I have received my Ph.
-D. degree at the Scripps Institution of Oceanography (SIO), University of California San Diego (UCSD, USA) in 2009 in marine microbial ecology.
-From 2009 to 2014, I have been a post-doctoral fellow at SIO (UCSD, USA) in the Dr. Azam laboratory same as in my graduate studies.
-From 2014 to 2016, I have been a Marie Skłodowska-Curie Fellow Researcher in OGS in Italy (Italian Institute of Oceanography and Experimental Geophysics, Trieste).
-Currently, I am a Researcher in OGS.
+I hold a Ph.
+D. degree from the Scripps Institution of Oceanography (SIO), University of California San Diego (UCSD, USA) in marine microbial ecology.
+From 2009 to 2014, I have been a post-doctoral fellow at SIO (UCSD, USA) in the Dr. Azam laboratory.
+From 2014 to 2016, I have been a Marie Skłodowska-Curie Fellow Researcher in OGS in Italy.
+Currently, I am a level III Researcher in OGS and a Research Scientist at the Center for Aerosol Impacts on Chemistry of the Environment, CAICE, UCSD, USA.
 In 2010, I have received the international scientific award IRPE (International Recognition of Professional Excellence) in Oldendorf Germany (http://www.int-res.com/ecology-institute/irpeprize/) for my research focusing on small-scale bacteria-bacteria interactions.
-Since 2004, I have published 25 papers in internationally peer-reviewed journals (metrics present in Scopus and Google Scholar).
-Currently, I serve on the European Marine Board on Citizen Science committee and on the UNESCO initiative Ocean Literacy-Italia group and I am affiliated as visiting scientist at the Colorado State University in the Atmospheric Science department.
-For 12 years (2002-2014), I have been a teaching assistant (TA) to the graduate level class of Dr. Azam at the SIO (UCSD, USA) on “Marine microbial ecology”.
-I have been a TA and I have led for 3 years the laboratory part (2010-2013) at the Master of Advanced Studies (MAS) degree in Marine Biodiversity and Conservation of the Center for Marine Biodiversity and Conservation at SIO, UCSD (USA).
-I am very active in outreach and dissemination in my community including the initiative of the University of Trieste (Italy): Caffè delle Scienze 2016 and 2017 edition.
+Since 2004, I have published more than 25 papers in internationally peer-reviewed journals.
+I serve on the European Marine Board on Citizen Science committee and on the UNESCO initiative Ocean Literacy-Italia group and I am affiliated as visiting oceanographer at SIO in the Climate, Atmospheric Sciences, and Physical Oceanography department.
+I am active in outreach and dissemination activities in my local community.